SmithLabGWSPH/VitaminDSystematicReview/README.md

 ### R code
 - This repository contains an R script called vitd_2024.03.14.R
-- The R code contains 4 major parts of analysis.
+- The R code contains 4 major sections corresponding to each parts of the analysis.
   - I. line 35 to 325: Descriptive statistics of included trials (Both vitd_2024.03.08.csv and vitdpairs_2024.03.08.csv were used.)
   - II. line 326 to 1306: Primary analysis, sensitivity analysis, and subgroup analysis (vitd_2024.03.08.csv was used.)
   - III. line 1307 to 1416: Subgroup analysis by intervention dose (vitdpairs_2024.03.08.csv was used for this subgroup analysis.)